-Applicants that don’t have a Social Security number can have a record locator number assigned to them by the Florida State GED office.
+Applicants who don’t have a Social Security number can have a record locator number assigned to them by the Florida State GED office.

 The four GED exams must be taken entirely on a computer.
 Paper-based testing doesn’t exist anymore.

-Paper-based testing is only available for applicants with a disability making computer-based testing impossible.
+Paper-based testing is only available for applicants with a disability that makes computer-based testing impossible.